 When demonstrations continue, the government declares a state of emergency and arrests about 18,000 protesters, including the leaders of the ANC and the PAC.
 Both organisations are banned.
 The ANC goes underground.

 Tambo is assigned to travel abroad to help set up the ANC's mission in exile and mobilise international opinion against the apartheid regime.
-He is instrumental in establishing the South African United Front, an umbrella group whose intensive lobbying campaign sees South Africa expelled from the Commonwealth in 1961.
-ANC missions are set up in Egypt, Ghana, Morocco and London.
+He is instrumental in establishing the United Front, an umbrella group for South African antiapartheid groups seeking international support for the imposition of sanctions on South Africa.

 Mandela, Sisulu and other ANC leaders form Umkhonto we Sizwe (Spear of the Nation), the military wing of the ANC, in November.
-Under Mandela's leadership it launches a campaign of sabotage against government and economic installations.
-Over the next two years 200 acts of sabotage will be carried out by Umkhonto, targeting power supplies, pass offices and other government buildings.
+Under Mandela's leadership Umkhonto launches a campaign of sabotage against power lines, pass offices, government buildings and other infrastructure targets.
+Over the next two years about 200 acts of sabotage are carried out by Umkhonto.

 Tambo secures military training and camp facilities for Umkhonto in numerous African countries, including Tanzania and Zambia.

-As a result Mandela, Sisulu and other leaders of the ANC and Umkhonto stand trial for sabotage and for plotting to overthrow the government by violence and then bring about a communist state.
+In the aftermath, Mandela, Sisulu and other leaders of the ANC and Umkhonto are placed on trial for sabotage and for plotting to overthrow the government by violence.

 The defendants face the death penalty.
 They plead not guilty, arguing that the government is responsible because it forced them into their actions.